yungtiec/computer-network/IP-overview.md

 IP version 4 uses 32-bit(4 byte) addresses, limiting the address space to 2<sup>32</sup>. (actually less than this number because some spaces are reserved for special uses, like 224 is reserved for multicast addressing)
 ## IPv6
 ## IP mobility
+Consider the scenario when a mobile device user moves from one network to another, how can the device maintain its active session?
+Mobile IP (RFC3320) is the solution to ensure that mobility is transparent to the application layer.
+The mobile unit needs to be able to maintain a **home address** regardless of its current location.
+An analogy is that one's cellphone number remains the same when traveling from one country to another country.
 ## VPN